shubhams-git/ocr-engine/gitbook documentations/05-validation-quality-assurance.md

 ## Overview

 Our validation framework is a multi-stage process designed to ensure the integrity, consistency, and business logic of the financial analysis from start to finish.
-Each of the four stages in our architecture has a specific quality assurance role.
+Each of the five stages in our architecture has a specific quality assurance role.

 ## Why Validation Matters